15 Ways to Help Forgetful Kids Remember Stuff

 14. Discover Memory Tricks

 You can explore more into what your child already uses to remember things.
-For example, does he chant words under his breath or forms pictures in his mind while reading?
+For example, does he chant words under his breath or form pictures in his mind while reading?
 You can use all that, explore and add to it further to develop his memory skills.

 15. Let Him Know

 Let your child know or give him a heads up on when you want him to remember something.
-Like you can start off with ‘I want you to keep this in mind’ or ‘Put on your thinking cap now’.
+You can start off with ‘I want you to keep this in mind’ or ‘Put on your thinking cap now’.
 This will give him a mental red light to memorise or remember whatever he is about to hear.

 Be creative when you develop memory strategies to help your child remember something or memorise a fact.
 Children are prone to remember things once a fun activity has been added or an interesting association has been made.
 If you constantly practise the above tips and strategies, your child will soon be less forgetful and remember important things in his mind without you having to remind him.
 On the flip side, if you observe your child becoming increasingly forgetful over time, you may want to take him to the doctor to check if he has any learning disability or some disorder which is impeding his memory.
 The doctor will diagnose the issue and suggest a proper course of treatment for your child.